AryehSilver1/SNAQ/README.md

 3. **R Analysis**: The R script processes image data in bulk to analyze the neighborhood relationships between cells using distances calculated from their coordinates.

-The repository includes two detailed README files that explain the usage of two R scripts: `Data Analysis.Rmd` and `Plot Maker.Rmd`.
-Each README provides comprehensive instructions on setup, configuration, running the analysis, and understanding the outputs.
-Below are the detailed sections for each script, ensuring a clear and efficient workflow for users.
+Below is a detailed explanation of the usage of two R scripts: `Data Analysis.Rmd` and `Plot Maker.Rmd`.
+Each README provides comprehensive instructions on setup, configuration, running the analysis, and understanding the outputs, ensuring a clear and efficient workflow for users.

 ## README For "Data Analysis.Rmd"